Kokomo Murase

 Kokomo Murase (村瀬心椛; born 7 November 2004) is a Japanese snowboarder who competes in the slopestyle and big air events.
-She competed in the women's slopestyle event at the 2022 Winter Olympics.
+She competed in the women's slopestyle event at the 2022 Winter Olympics and won the gold medal in the big air event at the 2026 Winter Olympics.
 She also won the overall title in the slopestyle and freestyle at the 2021–22 FIS Snowboard World Cup.

 Career

 Murase's gold medal win in Big Air at the 2018 Winter X Games in Norway made her the youngest athlete to win gold in big air at the Winter X Games.